The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Melanocytes

-Short definition: Melanin-producing cells that must be preserved during treatment.
+Short definition: Melanin-producing cells, to be preserved during treatment.

-Melanocytes are an unintended collateral target in laser tattoo removal, especially with wavelengths that are also absorbed by melanin.
-Their damage can cause hypo- or hyperpigmentation.
-Protective strategies include adapting the wavelength, using active skin cooling, and reducing fluence.
+Melanocytes are an unintended collateral target in laser tattoo removal, particularly with certain wavelengths absorbed by melanin.
+Damage to them causes hypo- or hyperpigmentation.
+Protection strategies include adapting the wavelength, active skin cooling and reducing fluence.

 See also: Phototype, Hypopigmentation, Hyperpigmentation.